-We’re excited that you’re interested in the Accelerated Bachelor of Science in Nursing (ABSN) Program.
-Use the information below to learn about the financial aid application process, eligibility and more.
+We’re excited that you’re interested in the Accelerated Bachelor of Science in Nursing program.
+Our office is available to assist you in navigating the financial aid application process, types of aid, supplemental financing options, and more.

 In order to qualify for federal financial aid, you must meet the following general eligibility criteria: